NodeBB/nodebb-plugin-sso-oauth2-multiple/README.md

 If you'd like to help this plugin play nice with other providers, please [open an issue](https://github.com/NodeBB/nodebb-plugin-sso-oauth2-multiple/issues).

+## Role-Based Access Control

+This plugin is able to sort users into specific user groups based on user roles.
+You can maintain a map of roles to user groups, and further limit access via standard category privileges in NodeBB.

+_The role-based access control functionality was sponsored by [Outplayed](https://outplayed.com)._

 ## Screenshots

 ![OAuth2 Strategy Editing](./screenshots/configure.png)